John Finucane: Political career

-At the 2019 United Kingdom general election Finucane again contested Belfast North, winning the seat with 23,078 votes to Dodds' 21,135.
+At the 2019 United Kingdom general election Finucane again contested Belfast North, winning the seat with 23,078 votes to Dodds's 21,135.
 He is the first Irish nationalist MP in the history of the constituency.

-When Sky News revealed Westminster Accounts in January 2023, Fincucane was shown to be the highest earning Northern Irish MP outside of Westminster pay.
+When Sky News revealed Westminster Accounts in January 2023, Finucane was shown to be the highest-earning Northern Irish MP exclusive of Westminster pay (which Finucane does not take due to his party's non-attendance at Westminster).
 Most of his secondary earnings came from his work as a solicitor with Belfast law firm Finucane Toner.

+In the 2024 United Kingdom general election, Finucane was re-elected with an increased majority.

 Personal life

-Finucane serves as goalkeeper and captain of GAA's Lámh Dhearg GAC.
+Finucane is goalkeeper and captain of GAA's Lámh Dhearg GAC.
 He has four children.